Xon77/FizzyHydra/README.md

 **A sequencer &amp; controlling system for visual livecoding with [Hydra](https://hydra.ojack.xyz/) in the text editor [Pulsar](https://pulsar-edit.dev/).**

-FizzyHydra is a live coding visual performance system built on top of [Hydra](https://hydra.ojack.xyz/), designed for real-time audiovisual performances.
+Fizzy Hydra is a live coding visual performance system built on top of [Hydra](https://hydra.ojack.xyz/), designed for real-time audiovisual performances.
 It transforms Hydra from a live coding environment into a visual sequencer that can be played manually, controlled via OSC patterns, or left to generate evolving visuals through algorithms.

-This project was originally designed to be used in conjunction with [Live 4 Bubbles](https://github.com/Xon77/Live4Bubbles) (Extensions based on [Tidal Cycles](https://tidalcycles.org/) and [SuperCollider](https://supercollider.github.io/)), but can be used independently as a standalone visual sequencing system.
+This project was originally designed to be used in conjunction with [Live 4 Bubbles](https://github.com/Xon77/Live4Bubbles) (Extensions based on [Tidal Cycles](https://tidalcycles.org/) and [SuperCollider](https://supercollider.github.io/)), but can also be used independently as a standalone visual sequencing system.

 ---